 License secret: If your app is performing commercial metering, it must accept the name of a Secret resource as a parameter.
 The Secret contains the usage reporting credentials, which your app uses to send usage data to Google.

 It must be possible to deploy your app using client-side tools.
 For example, if you are using Helm, the deployment must work with the

-Customers' GKE on-prem clusters might be configured differently than standard GKE clusters.
-This potential variability means that, if you want your app to run on GKE on-prem, your customers must manually configure the following resources:
+Customers' Anthos clusters on VMware clusters might be configured differently than standard GKE clusters.
+This potential variability means that, if you want your app to run on Anthos clusters on VMware, your customers must manually configure the following resources:

-Google Cloud Marketplace cannot predict which Storage Classes exist in a customer's GKE on-prem cluster, so we recommend the following changes to your app:
+Google Cloud Marketplace cannot predict which Storage Classes exist in a customer's Anthos clusters on VMware cluster, so we recommend the following changes to your app:

 If you are creating Persistent Volume Claims (PVCs), the claim must be provisioned without explicitly referencing a Storage Class.